China detains 'underground' bishop with role in deal with Vatican

-HONG KONG/SHANGHAI (Reuters) - Chinese authorities have detained an “underground” bishop who is being asked to take a subordinate role in the church as part of a landmark deal between the Vatican and the Communist government, two sources said on Wednesday.
+HONG KONG/SHANGHAI (Reuters) - Chinese authorities have detained an “underground” bishop who is being asked to take a subordinate role in the church as part of a landmark deal between the Vatican and China’s Communist government, two sources said on Wednesday.

 The sources with knowledge of the matter said Guo Xijin, known as an “underground” bishop as he has not joined the Chinese state-controlled Catholic Patriotic Association that operates independently of the Vatican, had been picked up by security officials in Fujian province.

-The Catholic news outlet Asia News reported on Tuesday Guo had been detained after he declined to officiate Easter masses with Zhan Silu, one of seven Chinese government-appointed bishops not recognized by the Vatican.
+The Catholic news outlet Asia News reported on Tuesday that Guo had been detained after he declined to officiate Easter masses with Zhan Silu, one of seven Chinese government-appointed bishops not recognised by the Vatican.

+Asked about the case, a spokesman for the U.S. State Department said that no one should be detained or harassed for peacefully expressing their views.

+“We urge the Chinese government to cease policies that unduly restrict the exercise of freedom of religion or that otherwise deny individuals their ability to enjoy their human rights,” he said.

-Catholics in China are split between “underground” communities that recognize the pope and those belonging to the Catholic Patriotic Association where bishops are appointed by the government in collaboration with Church communities.
+Catholics in China are split between “underground” communities that recognise the pope and those belonging to the Catholic Patriotic Association where bishops are appointed by the government in collaboration with Church communities.

 One of the sources familiar with the matter said Guo and two priests in Fujian were detained.
 A second source, with extensive contacts in the underground church, said Guo had been taken away for a day but had since returned to his diocese.